Dynabyte/marley/README.md

 }
 </pre>

 This data is handled by the backend and saved so that the person may be recognized by Marley during prediction requests.
 The application will wait for the registration request to be completed before sending more prediction requests.
+If calendar notifications was chosen to be enabled then the auth code received from Google will be sent to the backend so access tokens can be generated and saved for that user.

 **DELETION**<br>
 If a user chooses to be removed from the system a request is sent to the backend with the id supplied in a path variable.

+**ADD GOOGLE CALENDAR ACCESS**<br>
+Whenever a user chooses to add calendar notifications a request is sent to Google using credentials received from the backend.
+If they choose to allow calendar access, a one time use authentication code is received from Google and sent to the backend so access tokens for the Google Calendar API can be saved and related to that user.

 **REMOVE GOOGLE CALENDAR ACCESS**<br>
-If a use choose to remove their calendar notifications, a request is sent to the backend with supplied in a path variable.
+If a use choose to remove their calendar notifications, a request is sent to the backend with the id supplied in a path variable.

 **MOTION DETECTION**<br>
 To save CPU usage, the app will switch to motion detection when not detecting faces.
 A timer is running when doing face recognition and each time a face is detected the timer is refreshed.
 If the timer expires then face recognition requests are no longer sent and motion detection is turned on.
 If motion is detected then the app switches back to face recognition.<br><br>